Joint Active and Passive Beamforming for Energy-Efficient STARS with Quantization and Element Selection in ISAC Systems: Numerical Results

 \subsection{Benchmark Comparison}

-In Fig. \ref{fig:benchmark0}, we compare the proposed AQUES scheme to the configuration with only optimized either phase-shifts or amplitudes as well as with mode-switching case \cite{ms_case}.
-Mode switching indicates that either T ($\beta_{{\rm T},m}=1$) or R ($\beta_{{\rm R},m}=1$) function is activated per element.
-The proposed AQUES scheme outperforms all benchmark schemes across different numbers of antennas, achieving the highest EE of approximately 0.4 bit/Hz/J at $N=14$.
+In Fig. \ref{fig:benchmark0}, we compare the proposed AQUES scheme to the configuration with only optimized either phase-shifts or amplitudes as well as mode switching \cite{ms_case} and time switching \cite{star5} cases.
+Mode switching indicates that either ${\rm T}$ ($\beta_{{\rm T},m}=1$) or ${\rm R}$ ($\beta_{{\rm R},m}=1$) function is activated per element.
+Time switching indicates that all elements are operated under either ${\rm T}$ or ${\rm R}$ function.
+The proposed AQUES scheme under the ES-based STARS scheme outperforms all benchmark methods across different numbers of antennas, achieving the highest EE of approximately 0.4 bit/Hz/J at $N=14$.
 In contrast, the configuration with only optimized phase-shifts achieves moderate performance, since it fails to leverage available power control by tuning the amplitude.
 Similarly, the scheme with only optimized amplitudes exhibits limited beamforming flexibility due to the fixed phase-shifts of STARS, resulting in a lower EE than the case with only optimized phase-shifts.
-The mode-switching case associated with a binary selection for T\&R elements yields the lowest performance most of time.
+The mode switching case associated with a binary selection for T\&R elements yields a lower EE performance most of time compared to the ES-based STARS.
 This is attributed to its highly constrained beamforming capability and lack of fine-grained control over the STARS.
+Additionally, the time switching case yields the lowest EE among all scenarios, as only a single function is activated at any given time.
+Consequently, users can be served and the target can be detected only during partial time slots, which leads to inefficient configurations.
 Notably, all schemes exhibit a non-monotonic EE trend with respect to the number of antennas.
-The EE improves as $N$ increase up to around $N=14$ to $16$, but degrades beyond that.
+The EE improves as $N$ increases up to around $N=14$ to $16$, but degrades beyond that.
 This is due to the increased BS power associated with more antennas, which outweighs the marginal rate improvement.
-To elaborate a little further, mode-switching slightly outperforms the optimized amplitude case at $N=14$ and $16$, which can be attributed to the implicit power control and signal separation benefits from the binary selection.
-Forcing elements to operate in either T or R mode potentially avoids power splitting losses and can focus energy more decisively toward either the sensing or communication region.
+To elaborate a little further, mode switching slightly outperforms the optimized amplitude case at $N=14$ and $16$, which can be attributed to the implicit power control and signal separation benefits from the binary selection.
+Forcing elements to operate in either ${\rm T}$ or ${\rm R}$ mode potentially avoids power splitting losses and can focus energy more decisively toward either the sensing or communication region.